-- 7.12 Specific cooperation provisions in the 2000 Convention may be relevant in such cases and must be carefully considered. - B. Are temporary measures entitled to recognition and enforcement under the 2000 Convention? - 7.13 Temporary measures of protection taken under Article 11 are not recognisable and enforceable under the Convention, since such temporary measures are limited to the territory of the Contracting Party in which they were taken.
+- 7.12 Specific cooperation provisions in the 2000 Convention may be relevant in such cases and must be carefully considered.297 - B. Are temporary measures entitled to recognition and enforcement under the 2000 Convention? - 7.13 Temporary measures of protection taken under Article 11 are not subject to the rules on recognitionsable and enforcementable under the Convention, since such temporary measures are limited to the territory of the Contracting Party in which they were taken.298